SurajKande/python_packaging/README.md

 > This will determine all files on our testuser/dev index belonging to the specified example==1.0 release and copy them to the testuser/staging index.

+# GLOSSARY

+1. [setup.py]() : setup.py is a python file, which usually tells you that the module/package you are about to install has been packaged and distributed with Distutils or setuptools

+2. Distutils :  standard for distributing Python Modules.

+3. setuptools:  standard for distributing Python Modules.